sassoftware/devsascom-rest-api-samples/DecisionManagement/referenceData.md

 ```
 <br>

-#### Get the Collection of Reference Data Domains
+#### Get a Collection of Reference Data Domains

-Here is an example of getting the collection of reference data domains.
+Here is an example of retrieving a collection of reference data domains.

 ```json
 {